 Regarding the written product, the supervising faculty member generates a brief evaluative summary for each thesis supervised during the academic year (included below).
 This summary will indicate the name of the student, the title of the senior thesis (if titled), the grade earned by the student on the senior thesis, and an indication of the basis for the grade assigned.
-We employ the "Rubric for Thesis" as a general guideline for grading, supplemented by our own trained judgments regarding quality philosophical writing.
-(The rubric is included as Appendix Two to this report.)
 Electronic copies of all theses will be obtained and stored by the Chair of the Philosophy Department.